Best practices

 Last modified:

-The year 2020 changed the landscape of innumerable things around us, and alumni relations was no exception.
+The past five or so years changed the landscape of innumerable things around us, and alumni relations was no exception.
 Existing boundaries were pushed, which resulted in new virtual methods emerging to resolve the challenges that the pandemic brought about.

 While alumni engagement in 2022 looked promising as many institutions open up their campuses with adequate restrictions, the alumni relations landscape is currently undergoing a tremendous transformation.

 Traditional alumni engagement metrics like event attendance and in-person fundraisers can no longer be relied upon entirely.
-The pandemic has led schools, colleges, and universities to take a step back and plan their programming in accordance with the ‘new normal’.
+Ever since the pandemic, schools, colleges, and universities have taken a step back and plan their programming in accordance with the ‘new normal’ and have continued to innovate and look for flexible solutions.

 As you start planning your strategy for the year, here are five alumni engagement ideas you don’t want to miss out on.